Sama-Bajau: Society

 Though some Sama-Bajau headsmen have been given honorific titles like "Datu", "Maharaja" or "Panglima" by governments (like under the Sultanate of Brunei), they usually only had little authority over the Sama-Bajau community.
 Sama-Bajau society is traditionally highly individualistic, and the largest political unit is the clan cluster around mooring points, rarely more.
-Sama-Bajau society is also more or less egalitarian, and they did not practice a caste system, unlike most neighboring ethnic groups.
+Sama-Bajau society is also more or less egalitarian, and they did not practice a caste system, unlike most neighbouring ethnic groups.
 The individualism is probably due to the generally fragile nature of their relationships with land-based peoples for access to essentials like wood or water.
 When the relationship sours or if there is too much pressure from land-based rulers, the Sama-Bajau prefer to simply move on elsewhere.
 Greater importance is placed on kinship and reciprocal labour rather than formal authority for maintaining social cohesion.

 There are a few exceptions, however, like the Jama Mapun and the Sama Pangutaran of the Philippines, who follow the traditional pre-Hispanic Philippine feudal society with a caste system consisting of nobles, notables, and commoners and serfs.
 Likely introduced by the Sultanate of Sulu.
+Other exceptions include the West Coast Bajau of Kota Belud district in Sabah where their intermarriages with the Iranun (who practiced the Kedatuan system) has given some of their descendants the title of Datu and even develop a similar Kedatuan system.
+This group that possessed Datu title are referred to as jomo kedatuan (Kedatuan group or people).
+The Bajau (and Iranun) of Kota Belud also follow bloodline class system which divided to 4 classes, orang lima belas (15 people) for Kedatuan, orang sepuluh (10 people), orang tujuh (7 people), and hamba for slaves.
+However in the modern day context, the hamba class was elevated to orang tujuh since slave group no longer exist.
+Since many Bajau leader there was born from Kedatuan group, this give them some rights to make decisions and action which are recognised by other classes to a certain degree especially in traditional custom practices.